zebmason/GoFRefactored/README.md

 ## Abstract
 The example C++ code from the GoF (Gang of Four) book Design Patterns has had its dependencies analysed with [DeepEnds](https://github.com/zebmason/DeepEnds).
-Certain examples have been refactored to remove circular dependencies enabled by pre-declaration of classes.
+Certain examples have been refactored to remove circular dependencies enabled by forward declaration of classes.
 These cycles in the graph serve to reduce the ability to subsequently modify the code with ease.

 ## Introduction